playcanvas/playcanvas-ar/README.md

-# PlayCanvasAR - Easy AR for the Web
+# PlayCanvasAR - Fast and Easy AR for the Web
 PlayCanvasAR makes it *easy* to build *lightning fast* augmented reality applications.
 With it, you can construct web-based AR applications with *zero programming* using the PlayCanvas Editor.
 Just drag in your 3D models and watch them appear in AR!

 ![PlayCanvas Editor](/images/editor.png?raw=true)